-Students will be assessed throughout the course in all of the components.
+Students will be assessed throughout the course in all the components.
 Assessment activities include: Group and individual performances, process documentation, peer/self-analysis, research assignments, essays and presentations of work both formally and informally.
-There are also opportunities for students to participate in extra-curricular drama activities.
+There are also opportunities for students to participate in extra-curricular drama activities and learn about lighting, sound and costume design.

-\$50 per year for consumables e.g. costumes, texts, music, photocopying, lighting, props and excursions.
+\$60 per year for consumables e.g. costumes, texts, music, photocopying, lighting, props and excursions.